6-BTDF/reservations-service/README.md

 **GET /api/listings/:listingid**
 - GET request for a single listing
+- Request parameter of :listingid from API endpoint will be accepted.
+No request object is required.
 - Response will be HTTP status code 200 and a JSON object that contains property at the given ID with respective fees and all booked reservation dates

 **PATCH /api/listings/:listingid/updateListing**